Full Article

 Eaglesoft implementation runs $3,000-$10,000 for small practices and $20,000-$50,000 for larger ones.
 And that is before training.

-Training: The Cost That Determines ROI
+Training: The Investment That Determines ROI

 Undertrained staff do not use the software effectively, which means you never realize the efficiency gains you are paying for.
 Training costs vary by delivery method: